Barnard's test

 In statistics, Barnard’s test is an exact test used in the analysis of 2 × 2 contingency tables with one margin fixed.
 Barnard’s tests are really a class of hypothesis tests, also known as unconditional exact tests for two independent binomials.
 These tests examine the association of two categorical variables and are often a more powerful alternative than Fisher's exact test for 2 × 2 contingency tables.
 While first published in 1945 by G.A.
 Barnard, the test did not gain popularity due to the computational difficulty of calculating the p value and Fisher’s specious disapproval.
 Nowadays, even for sample sizes n ~ 1 million, computers can often implement Barnard’s test in a few seconds or less.

 Purpose and scope

 Barnard’s test is used to test the independence of rows and columns in a 2 × 2 contingency table.
 The test assumes each response is independent.
 Under independence, there are three types of study designs that yield a 2 × 2 table, and Barnard's test applies to the second type.

-To distinguish the different types of designs, suppose a researcher is interested in testing whether a treatment quickly heals an infection.
+To distinguish the different types of designs, suppose a researcher is interested in testing whether a novel treatment quickly heals an infection.